fujaba/fulibFx/README.md

 5. The controller will be initialized (`@onInit`)
 6. The controller will be rendered (`@onRender`)

+### 🚩 Internationalization

+JavaFX already provides a way to internationalize your application by using resource bundles.
+In order to use resource bundles in your controller's FXML file, you have to provide an instance of the resource bundle to the framework.
+This can be done by creating a field containing your instance (e.g. with Dagger) and annotating it with `@Resource`.
+When the corresponding controller is rendered, the framework will automatically set the resource bundle as the resource bundle of the FXML file.

 ## 💭 Components

 Components are a special type of controller that can be used to create reusable components.
 Components have to extend